Boonstra/Slideshow/readme.txt

 *   Fixed: PHP errors were showing in 'Delete slide' links.
 *   Live width calculations have been halved to improve performance.
 *   Default settings have been tuned to cater better to most users.
-*   Added Czech translation by Edhel.
+*   Added Czech translation, thanks to Edhel.

 = 2.2.1 =
 *   Fixed: A bug in the width calculations caused slideshows in width-less elements to be hidden.